sidpatondikar/Stock-Data-Analysis/README.md

 ## Medallion Architecture
 <img width="1105" alt="med_arch" src="https://github.com/user-attachments/assets/deb1711c-eb98-4796-930d-fe25711ff619" />

-## Overview
+## Project Overview

+**StockMedallionPipeline** is a data engineering project demonstrating the implementation of **Medallion Architecture** for stock market data.
+The architecture organizes data into three layers — Bronze, Silver, and Gold — to efficiently capture, clean, transform, and analyze stock data.

-This project is designed to process and analyze stock-related data generated every second from multiple sources, including user transactions, market information, and stock exchange data.
-The data is artificially generated to mimic real-world scenarios, ensuring that stock prices fluctuate within a reasonable range over time.
-The project is structured in a medallion archictecture into three main layers: Bronze, Silver, and Gold, each representing a different stage of data processing and refinement.
+This project processes stock data from multiple sources, including user transactions, market price updates, and stock exchange records, simulating a real-world financial data processing pipeline.

-## Key Features
-- **Data Ingestion**: Import data from MySQL and MongoDB databases using environment variables for secure connections.

-- **Data Processing**: Clean, enrich, and structure raw data into meaningful formats.

-- **Data Aggregation**: Aggregate data into hourly, daily, monthly, and quarterly summaries for comprehensive analysis.

-- **Output Generation**: Generate CSV files containing aggregated data for further analysis and reporting.

-- **CI/CD Testing**: Implement continuous integration and deployment (CI/CD) testing to ensure code quality and reliability.
+> ⚠️ **Note:** All data used in this project is artificially generated and does not represent real financial data.
+However, the data is designed to mimic realistic stock price fluctuations, transactions, and market behavior.

+---

-## Data Layers
+## Medallion Architecture

 ### Bronze Layer

-The Bronze Layer captures raw data from various sources, including:
+- Raw ingestion layer
+- Captures:

-- User transactions
+    - User transactions (from MongoDB)

-- Market information

-- Stock and company registration details from stock exchanges
+    - Market and stock registration data (from MySQL)

-This layer stores the data in its most raw form, without any transformations or cleaning.
+- Data in its rawest form for traceability.

 ### Silver Layer

-The Silver Layer processes the raw data from the Bronze Layer by:
+- Cleansed and enriched layer
+- Structured, validated, and linked data

-- Cleaning and structuring the data
+- Combines transaction data with stock and market data

-- Enriching it with additional details

-- Aggregating it at a granular level for further processing

-This layer ensures that the data is ready for more advanced analysis and reporting.

 ### Gold Layer
+- Aggregated layer for analytics and reporting
+- Data summarized at:
+    - **Hourly**
+    - **Daily**
+    - **Monthly**
+    - **Quarterly**

+---

+## Key Features

+- **Data Integration**
+    - Load structured stock and market data into MySQL.
+    - Load unstructured transactions data into MongoDB.
+    - Extract data from MySQL and MongoDB into Spark for processing.
+- **Medallion Processing Pipeline**
+    - Transform Bronze data to Silver via validation, cleansing, and enrichment.
+    - Aggregate Silver data to Gold at different time granularities (hourly, daily, monthly, quarterly).
+- **Analytics Ready**
-The Gold Layer further aggregates the data into daily, monthly, and yearly summaries, optimizing it for:
+    - The Gold Layer data is structured for BI tools, dashboards, and further analytical exploration.
+- **Pyspark-based Aggregation**
+    - All data transformation and aggregation logic uses **PySpark** only.
+    - No `pandas` or other Python data processing libraries are allowed.

+---

+## Tech Stack

-- Reporting
+- **Python 3.8+**

-- Dashboards
+- **MySQL**

-- Business intelligence applications
+- **MongoDB**

-This layer provides a high-level overview of the data, making it easier to derive insights and make informed decisions.
+- **Apache Spark (PySpark)**

+---

-## Data Aggregation
+## Dataset Description
-The project aggregates stock-related data into four main timeframes:

-1. Hourly

-2. Daily

-3. Monthly

-4. Quarterly
+- **Stock Market Data (`stock_market.sql`)**
+    - Contains stock listings, market data, and price history.
+    - Stored in MySQL.
+- **User Transactions Data (`transactions.json`)**
+    - Contains user buy/sell transactions with timestamps.
+    - Stored in MongoDB.

+---

 ## CI/CD Testing